Get answers to questions about Signum programs and degrees.

 How long is each Signum course?

-Our standard courses during our Fall, Spring, and Summer semesters are twelve weeks in length, with two lectures each week.
+Our standard courses during our Fall and Spring semesters are twelve weeks in length, with two lectures each week The Summer semester is also twelve academic weeks with two lectures, plus a break during the week of Mythmoot.
 For students who take our courses for M.A. credit, there is also a weekly discussion section.

 From time to time, we may offer courses that have a different duration.
 Details about the length of each class is provided on the course page in our course catalog.